I clean a lot of glass, but how is glass made?

-We take it for granted, but how is glass made?
+We take it for granted, but how did it get from the ocean to your window?
 Glass is made by melting sand and combining it with limestone and ash.
 It can be further combined with other chemicals to create different types of glass.
 Glass can be made naturally by lightning and volcanic eruptions.

 Keep reading because we will explore a brief history of how glassmaking has changed over the centuries.
 Oh, and stick around for the fun part, as I have compiled a list of facts about glass.

 Archaeological finds have dated the first man-made glass to 2500 BC from the Mesopotamia area.
+(The first glass cleaning business was probably started at the same time.)
 Glass vessels began appearing in 1450 BC in Egypt during the reign of Thutmose III.
 Glassmaking in these two areas featured a soda-lime-silica composition.
 This method traveled to Phoenicia and from there to Cyprus, Greece, and the Italian Peninsula.

 Following the conquests of Alexander the Great in the 4th century BC, glassmaking spread to the east, including India.
 In Alexandria (around 100 BC), the process of creating open beakers and shallow dishes was developed.
 Around the beginning of the Christian era, the Phoenicians began glass blowing.

 The Romans and Egyptians most likely used sand mixed with ground seashells as raw materials for silicon and lime.
 Hardwood ash was the source of the soda.
 These two groups also showed remarkable ingenuity in how they used metallic oxides as coloring for the glass.